ilbers/isar/kas/README.md

 # Support of kas

-[kas](https://github.com/siemens/kas) is a tool to setup bitbake based projects.
+[kas](https://github.com/siemens/kas) is a tool to set up BitBake-based projects.

-Directory `kas` contains required configuration fragments to setup and build Isar with `kas-container` script and Kconfig language.
+The `kas` directory contains the required configuration fragments to set up and build Isar using the `kas-container` script and Kconfig language.

 ## Requirements

-Since kas uses Docker or Podman based containers, users that runs Isar build using `kas-container` script should be allowed to run these containers in privileged mode.
+Since kas uses Docker or Podman based containers, users who run an Isar build using the `kas-container` script should be allowed to run these containers in privileged mode.

 ## Configuring Isar build